 - Min-y-Don residential information meeting for parents

-- Sex Education information meeting for parents (when requested)
+- Sex Education information meeting for parents (annually)

 End of Year Report

 Every year we provide you with a detailed end of year report about your child.
 This report provide information about your child’s attainment (i.e. working at, above or below age-related expectations; progress and effort).